Does a growing embryo always look like a tiny human?

 8th week: All the major organs have started to develop.

-Figure below shows some of the changes that take place during the 4th and 8th weeks.
+Pictured below are some of the changes that take place during the 4th and 8th weeks (Figure below).
 Look closely at the two embryos in the figure.
 Do you think that the older embryo looks more human?
 Notice that it has arms and legs and lacks a tail.
 The face has also started to form, and it is much bigger.

 Embryonic Development (Weeks 4–8).
-Most organs develop in the embryo during weeks 4 through 8.
+Most organs develop in the embryo during weeks four through eight.
 (Note: the drawings of the embryos are not to scale.)

 Growth and Development of the Fetus